 How to Prepare And Apply a Clay Pack

-- Use a wooden spoon to spread the warm clay onto a piece of clean, natural porous cloth large enough to cover the area being treated.
-Muslin, cotton, flannel or wool make goos cloths for clay packs.
+2. Use a wooden spoon to spread the warm clay onto a piece of clean, natural porous cloth large enough to cover the area being treated.
+Cheese cloth, muslin, cotton, flannel or wool make good cloths for clay packs.
 If you are applying the clay pack to a large area of the body (e.g., the abdomen), you can cut up and use a disposable “incontinent” pad for this purpose.

-We carry Terramin clay mined in southern California in the Colorado River Delta basin; perfect for both internal and external use.
+Bentonite Montmorillonite clay mined in Germany can be found on the Gerson Institute’s online shop; perfect for both internal and external use.

 This article originally appeared in the Fall 2014 issue of the Gerson Institute’s quarterly newsletter, the Healing News.